What are complementary therapies?

 Why use complementary therapies in the care of hospice patients?

-Complementary therapies have an important role in the care of patients within the hospice, giving pleasure, comfort and relief.
+Complementary therapies have an important role in the treatment of people within the hospice, giving pleasure, comfort and relief.
 Therapies are appropriate for:

 - Promoting relaxation